 In fact…

-The entire Borzoi bloodline was actually close to extinction around 1873.
+The entire Borzoi bloodline was close to extinction around 1873.
 At that time, there were only a few remaining Borzois in existence.
 What helped preserve this dog breed was that these dogs were often given as “gifts” to other world leaders.
-These gifted Borzois fortunately didn’t suffer the same fate at their Russian “cousins”.
+These gifted Borzois, fortunately, didn’t suffer the same fate as their Russian “cousins.”

 Eventually…

 As we’ve said before, the Borzoi is a HUGE dog.
 A standard Borzoi dog stands 28 inches tall at shoulder height and weighs over 100 pounds.
-And when you combine these two factors of height and weight, with the fact that he is a typical hound, what you get is a REALLY big dog that is strong enough to bring down a WOLF!
+And when you combine these two factors of size and consider that he is a typical hound, you get a huge dog that is strong enough to bring down a WOLF!

 But what…